Picture of the JBL Go 2 wireless speaker, top view, showing its Bluetooth Pairing button circled.

 Tap the Bluetooth item, as pointed at by the dark green arrow in the last screenshot above.

 Our Bluetooth Settings screen the appears as follows.
-Note that our Bluetooth is switched ON here.
-But since the Go Two JBL speaker is currently OFF, it does not show in either the My Devices or Other Devices lists on the tablet yet, Why?
+Note that our Bluetooth is running here.
+But since the speaker is currently OFF, it does not appear.
+We see it in neither the My Devices nor Other Devices lists yet, Why?
 Because we’ve never paired it with this device prior.
 Plus, the speaker is not yet broadcasting its connection information.
-See this situation, as shown next.

-Screenshot of the iOS iPad Air, showing previously paired Bluetooth devices list.
+Screenshot of the previously paired Bluetooth devices list.

 Note in this picture that there’s no JBL Go 2 listed yet.